Unlock the Secret to Victory: Best Practices for Customer Service

 Fragmentation caused by a general lack of organization is usually one of the root causes of poor customer service.

-Interdepartmental communication is difficult enough as it is for service teams it’s only made worse when requests typically come in through multiple channels like email, chat, and multiple different social media platforms.
+Interdepartmental communication is difficult enough as it is for service teams.
+It’s only made worse when requests come in through multiple channels like email, chat, and different social media platforms.

 We want to remove as much friction as possible for the customer and make it easy for them to contact us, so reducing support channels isn’t an option.